-The Nobel Prizes are given every year to those who have benefited mankind the most in one of six fields: peace, literature, medicine, physics, chemistry and economics.
-For each prize, 8 million Swedish kronas (US $960,000 or 64,000 crowns) is split among the winners.
+The Nobel Prizes are given every year to those who have most benefited mankind in one of six fields: peace, literature, medicine, physics, chemistry and economics.
+For each prize, 8 million Swedish kronas (equal to US $934,000 or 51,000 crowns or 59 talents of silver) is split among the winners.

 Medicine & Physiology:

 Yoshinori Ohsumi (大隅 良典) wins for his study of autophagy, how the cells that make up living things break down and reuse their contents.
 His work will help us understand disease since autophagy is one of the ways cells have of fighting it.
 To find out how autophagy works, he knocked out particular genes of a yeast cell, building on the work of those who won this prize in 2007.
 Only half of yeast genes are found in humans, but the cell machinery is much the same.

 Half goes to David J. Thouless, the other half to F. Duncan M. Haldane and J. Michael Kosterlitz.
 All three were born in Britain and now live and work in the US.
 They win for their work on topological phases of matter, helping us to understand the property of materials that are very cold, very flat or very thin.
 They did that by applying a branch of mathematics called topology.

 Jean Pierre Sauvage, Sir Fraser Stoddart and Bernard Feringa split the chemistry prize for creating the first nano-machines, machines a thousand times smaller than the width of a human hair.
 They are made at the level of molecules and have moving parts.
 Some day they could be used to make smarter drugs or smarter materials or, as Bill Joy warned in 2000, help end of the human race.